The home above is not the actual home where this story took place but is similar and from the same San Francisco neighborhood.

 “Um, yes.
 Should I come back later?”

 “No – no, please come in.
 I’m her daughter, Corina,” she said offering me her hand.

-I sat down in the same chair that I always sat in and Corina said, “I’m sorry, but mom never told me your last name and I didn’t know how to get a hold of you.
+I sat in my favorite chair and Corina said, “I’m sorry, but Mom never told me your last name and I didn’t know how to get a hold of you.
 I regret to tell you that my mom passed away just two nights ago.”

-“Please Gary, you could not have known, but I hoped to find and tell you that we, have heard all about you.”
+“You couldn’t have known, but I hoped to find and tell you that we’ve heard all about you.”

-“Did I do something wrong, because I can. . .”
+“Did I do something wrong, because I . . .”

 “No – absolutely no!
-You gave her that wooden jar of leaves and it made her so happy.
+She loved having you here and you gave her that wonderful jar of leaves.
+It made her so happy.
 She’s been having more fun with it and telling all of us about your kindness.

-I was shocked and humbled as she told me how her mom showed off my little wooden jar and made them a pasta dinner over the holidays with the bay leaves.
+I was humbled as she told me how her mom showed off my simple little wooden jar and made them a pasta dinner over the holidays with the bay leaves.